WICG/webcomponents/proposals/Template-Instantiation.md

 };
 ```

-With this interface, the template process callback that implements foreach and other kinds of looping constructs could simply call `replace` with newly constructed elements as follows:
+With this interface, the template process callback that implements a *foreach* and other kinds of looping constructs could simply be called `replace` with newly constructed elements, as follows:

 ```
 document.defineTemplateType("with-for-each", {